joelkuiper/OntoLearn-clj/README.md

-**This is work in process and definitely not something you'd want to use in production**
+**This is work in process and getting up to speed with Clojure.
+Definitely not something you'd want to use in production**

 # Clojure PubMed to LibSVM utility